There is no better way to enjoy Fall flavors at breakfast (or as a snack) than with tasty moist muffins with pumpkin.

-- ½ cup of Greek yogurt (you can also use vanilla yogurt)
+- ½ cup Greek yogurt or vanilla yogurt

 - 1 tbsp vanilla extract

-- 1 cup of pumpkin purée (canned or fresh)
+- 1 cup pumpkin purée canned or fresh

-- ¼ cup of milk (regular or plant based milk)
+- ¼ cup milk regular or plant based milk

 - In a medium bowl mix flour, baking powder and baking soda.
 Whisk to combine.3 cups all purpose flour, 1 teaspoon baking powder, 2 teaspoon baking soda

-- In a large bowl mix melted butter, brown sugar, yogurt, vanilla extract, pumpkin puree, coffee, milk and eggs in a medium sized bowl.
+- In a separate large bowl mix melted butter, brown sugar, yogurt, vanilla extract, pumpkin puree, coffee, milk and eggs in a medium sized bowl.
 Whisk until well combined.½ cup melted butter, ¾ cup brown sugar, ½ cup Greek yogurt, 1 tbsp vanilla extract, 1 cup pumpkin purée, 1/3 cup brewed coffee, ¼ cup milk, 2 large eggs

-- Add dry ingredients to wet ingredients and mix to combine.
+- Add dry ingredients to wet ingredients and stir to combine.

 - Scoop batter into the muffin liners.
 Fill to ¾ way full for best results.
 Filling more will create possible spillage, and filling too little will create smaller muffins.